Case2Code: Scalable Synthetic Data for Code Generation: Introduction

-Different from these inductive reasoning tasks, we focus on large-scale data synthesis with programs in the real world.
-In Case2Code, inductive reasoning samples are synthesized from real-world productive functions, which are closer to the actual distribution of general LLM applications and production.
+Inspired by inductive inference tasks~\cite{balog2016deepcoder,devlin2017robustfill,ellis2021dreamcoder}, we focus on large-scale data synthesis with programs in the real world.
+In Case2Code, samples are synthesized from real-world productive functions, which are closer to the actual distribution of general LLM applications and production.
 Specifically, the Case2Code challenge requires the LLM to infer the underlying program based on several input-to-output cases generated by the real-world program.
 In Case2Code learning, LLMs are supposed to write solutions formulated by codes based on the example outputs, which is one common scenario in the real-world working process, using examples to convey knowledge.

 To obtain large-scale and diverse Case2Code data, we first gather a diverse collection of executable code texts that cover a wide range of real-world applications.
-Then, we generate the input-output transformation cases with the assistance of LLMs and code interpreters, which do not require powerful LLMs with advanced reasoning capabilities, resulting in a strong-to-weak distilling process.
+Then, we generate the input-output transformation cases with the assistance of LLMs and code interpreters.
 By incorporating LLMs to write input examples for each program and execute the program with these inputs to gather the corresponding outputs, we can synthesize large-scale \mytask~samples with diverse data transformations and complicated control logic.
+The data synthetic framework does not require powerful LLMs with advanced code generation capabilities, resulting in the possibility of a weak-to-strong learning paradigm.

-Based on the synthetic data, we can form a unique and challenging task to evaluate and further train the LLMs and study the induction reasoning ability of LLMs.
-In the Case2Code challenge, we first test how current LLMs perform in making inductive reasoning.
-We then train LLMs with Case2Code data to further study whether such data can improve the induction reasoning ability and generalize to other commonly used reasoning tasks.
+Based on the synthetic data, we can form a unique and challenging task to evaluate and further train the LLMs and study the case-to-code induction ability of LLMs.
+In the Case2Code challenge, we first test how current LLMs perform in making the code induction task.
+We then train LLMs with Case2Code data to further study whether such data can improve the in-distribution code induction ability and generalize to other commonly used code generation tasks.
 Experimental results show that Case2Code is a challenging task for LLMs, even for powerful LLMs like LLaMA3-70B, GPT-3.5, and GPT-4.
-With constructed Case2Code data, we can boost LLMs to learn to make such inductive reasoning, while such ability can be transferred to help improve general reasoning tasks such as HumanEval and MBPP in code generation.
+With constructed Case2Code data, we can boost LLMs to learn to make such inductive inference tasks, while such ability can be transferred to help improve general code generation tasks such as HumanEval and MBPP.

 To summarize, in this paper, we: